 9. Visit your chiropractor.

 A healthy immune system requires a healthy central nervous system.
-Ensuring the spine is free of subluxations, which interfere with the normal functioning of the nervous system, supports optimal immunity to minimize your risk for colds, the flu, and other viruses.
+Ensuring the spine is free of subluxations, which interfere with the normal functioning of the nervous system, gives the body access to properly support a healthy immunity and minimize your risk for colds, the flu, and other viruses.

 10. Utilize the right nutrients.

 - Vitamin D: This vitamin — actually a hormone — can modulate the immune response, and deficiencies can increase your risk for infections.

 - Zinc: Studies show this mineral can reduce the number of colds in children, and researchers see no reason why it cannot also work with adults.